-When you are ready to roll, divide the dough in half and roll between two pieces of parchment paper or wax paper to about 1/8-inch (about 3.5 mm) thickness.
-Unlike doughs made from wheat flour, you can roll and re-roll this dough without compromising the cookies.
+Unlike doughs made from wheat flour, you can roll and re-roll this dough without compromising the cookies (it will not get tough).
 Yay!
 I was able to cut out thirty 2-inch (5 cm) cookies from the entire batch of dough.

 Bake the cookies at 300F (150C) for 12 to 15 minutes until the cookies are golden brown at the edges and just set at the centers.
 It is ok if they appear slightly soft, they will harden as they cool.

 The cookies are perfect in their plainness (they are most excellent for dunking).